ah16165/University-Study-Space-Booking-App/Portfolio A/Portfolio A.md

 The Java application server backend which deals with processing input, communicating between the web server and database server, will be tested using JUnit.
 There will be assertions on each function, checking the correct output is given for a specified input.

 For the Javascript front end, we will be using a Javascript testing framework such as Mocha.
-We will also be providing continuous iterations of the front end to the client, such that improvement and alterations can easily be made.
+We will also be providing continuous iterations of the front end to the client, so that improvement and alterations can easily be made.

 Part of our JUnit tests will check that the SQL queries are correct.
-We will also use DbUnit, a JUnit extension to ensure that the database is correct.
+We will also use DbUnit for the Database, a JUnit extension to ensure that the database is correct.

 #### Possible Testing frameworks:
 * JUnit